Astasia from RedPoint Ventures wrote a great post on new technologies supporting “reverse ETL” functionality in the customer data stack.

 - Data from internal event streams (like Kafka).

-When all of those sources are also destinations, almost every combination of source and destination is a use case, which create some important categories of tooling in the customer data stack:
+When all of those sources are also destinations, almost every combination of source and destination is a use case, which creates some important categories of tooling in the customer data stack:

 - App to warehouse/SaaS (event streaming)